vRFEducation/OrientationPushButton/README.md

 [![Product Name Screen Shot][product-screenshot]]()

-    Buttons are one of the most useful widgets in Qt widget application worlds.
+<p>Buttons are one of the most useful widgets in Qt widget application worlds.
 Sometime we need to change the orientation of this widget and aligned it vertically.
-This project do this for us.
+This project do this for us.</p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>